Rio opens Games for ‘superhumans’

-RIO DE JANEIRO: Rio de Janeiro opened the Paralympic Games with samba, parading wheelchairs, giant balloons — and loud booing of Brazil’s president — at a sold-out Maracana stadium.
+RIO DE JANEIRO: Rio de Janeiro opened the Paralympic Games on Wednesday (Thursday in Manila) with samba, parading wheelchairs, giant balloons — and loud booing of Brazil’s president — at a sold-out Maracana stadium.

 The extraordinary sight of US Paralympian Aaron Wheelz jumping in his wheelchair from a 55 feet (17 meters) ramp got the crowd on its feet.
 Then the joyous rhythms of samba singers and a carnivalesque reproduction of a Rio beach scene got them dancing.